 MIH messages for gateway service

 MIH gateway service is the service to deliver layer 2 or other interworking messages using SID, “5”.
-For these kinds of delivery services, the MIH message is used as a kind of container of the layer 2 or other interworking messages.
+For this kind of delivery services, the MIH message is used as a kind of container of the layer 2 or other interworking messages.
 The delivered messages can be identified by AID, as shown in Table L.1.Messages in Table L.1 can be explained as follows.

-* MIH_L2Message_Delivery: The MIH message for gateway service is used to deliver the layer 2 message.
+MIH_L2Message_Delivery: The MIH message for gateway service is used to deliver the layer 2 message.

-* MIH_ANQP_Delivery: The MIH message for gateway service is used to deliver the ANQP message for the IEEE 802.11 network.
+MIH_ANQP_Delivery: The MIH message for gateway service is used to deliver the ANQP message for the IEEE 802.11 network.

-* Reserved for other interworking protocols: Reserved AID values which is reserved for supporting further interworking protocols.
+Reserved for other interworking protocols: These AID values are reserved for supporting further interworking protocols.

-* Reserved for vendor specific area: Reserved AID values which is reserved for supporting vendor specific messages.
+Reserved for vendor specific area: These AID values are reserved for supporting vendor specific messages.

 Request message for gateway service